French-Speaking Countries in the World

 6. French in other parts of the world

-Besides these countries, because of past colonial influences, French is also spoken as a second or third language in many other parts of the world, particularly in Africa.
+In addition to these countries, French is also spoken as a second or third language in many other parts of the world, particularly in Africa.

-This French dialect is affected by Dravidian languages like Telugu (Yanam Telugu), Malayalam (Mahe Malayalam), and Tamil (Pondicherry Tamil).
+This French dialect is influenced by Dravidian languages, including Telugu (Yanam Telugu), Malayalam (Mahe Malayalam), and Tamil (Pondicherry Tamil).
 The number of speakers is low.

-Thousands of expatriates from France and other French-speaking regions are also found in other African and Middle Eastern countries, especially Qatar, Saudi Arabia, Oman, the United Arab Emirates, etc.
+Thousands of expatriates from France and other French-speaking regions are also present in various African and Middle Eastern countries, particularly Qatar, Saudi Arabia, Oman, and the United Arab Emirates.

 Final Words on French-Speaking Nations